p-avital/no-deadlocks/README.md

 # `no_deadlocks`: a Runtime Deadlock Debugger
 Rust is awesome, but the current `std::sync` API doesn't contain deadlock-safe functions to avoid deadlocks.
 This crate aims to provide an identical API for ease of switch, but instead of Rust's usual locks, you get anti-deadlock ones.

+By default, debug information is writen to `stderr` when a deadlock is found.
+If you want `no_deadlock` reports to be written to a specific file, you can specify its path in the `NO_DEADLOCKS` environment variable.

 ## Why should I use this crate?
 It's rather easy to use, since the API is the same as Rust's `std::sync`, but you get self-debugging locks, hurray!
 You may use it preventively while creating your program, or you may replace your locks with these whenever you suspect a deadlock has happened and you want to inquire.

 ## Why should I keep using Rust's `std::sync` then?
 Because the Law of Equivalent Exchange is very specific: by getting these awesome self-debugging features, you lose some performance: the locks I provide you WILL be slower (much slower, in fact), as they all report to the same manager in order to be debuggable.